 Continue working until the headband is the right length for your noggin (or whomever you're making it for!).
 For an adult female, I made mine about 19-1/2" long.

-Pro tip: Make your your finished length about an inch shorter than your actual head measurement.
-No one wants a headband that won't stay put.
+Make your your finished length about an inch shorter than your actual head measurement so the headband stays put.

 When you've reached the length you need, bind off your stitches with a slip stitch bind-off.
 Cut the yarn, and leave a tail about 2 feet long.